 Eligibility to Supervise a Course Conversion: Lecturers, Assistant Professors, Associate Professors, and Professors may approve and oversee a Course Conversion.
 Graduate Students or Teaching Assistants may not directly oversee a Course Conversion.
 The Honors Program welcomes a team-based approach to Course Conversions, therefore, at their discretion, the Faculty of Record is able to assign oversight of the Course Conversion to other faculty members.

 1. The student will submit a Course Conversion Proposal to the professor, detailing the additional work they would like to do above and beyond the regular course requirements.

 4. A review of the proposal and contract is completed by the Honors Program Director of Student Services.
-The Honors Program Director of Student Services sends an e-mail to the professor and student indicating approval, denial, or if additional information is needed prior to approval.
+An e-mail is sent to the professor and student indicating approval, denial, or if additional information is needed prior to approval.

-5. During finals week, the Honors Program Director of Student Services will contact the professor to ensure the additional workload has been completed by the student.
+5. During finals week, the Honors Program Director of Student Services will contact the student and/or professor to ensure the additional workload has been completed by the student.